djspiewak/ensime-sidekick/README.rst

 You *must* have a pre-existing ``.ensime`` file at the root of your project.
 If you don't, the server init will probably do something very strange.
 At the very least, it won't work.
-The ENSIME server process will be spawned the moment you open a Scala file (assuming you have the "ensime" parser associated with the Scala mode in the SideKick plugin options).
 For debugging purposes, it is useful to run ``tail -f /tmp/ensime*log`` and watch the server's output in real time.
 This isn't necessary though.

 To initialize your project, run the ``ensime`` command within jEdit.
 This is most